Criviere/python_web_mailer/README.md

-#How To Run
+#Steps To Run
 <br>

-Step 1: Open Terminal
+1. Open Terminal

-Step 2: Go to directory where files are located
+2. Go to directory where files are located

-Step 3: type `python emailer.py` in termimal
+3. type `python emailer.py` in termimal

-Step 4: Hit enter
+4. Hit enter